Corn and soybean emergence and early growth

 Fungicide seed treatments for soybean

 Many have questioned whether this year would have been an ideal year to have invested in a fungicide seed treatment for their soybeans.
 While these products are unlikely to hurt soybean stands and subsequent yields, they do not guarantee positive results.
 Seed treatment trials in Minnesota have provided positive results infrequently.
 Although there are many possible explanations, it is likely that the short active period for these fungicides (up to 14 days) is too short for very slow emerging soybean crops.
-A more detailed description of fungal diseases of soybean is available in “Fungal Seedling Diseases of Soybean.”
+Detailed descriptions of fungal diseases are available on the Soybean diseases website.

 Emerged corn fields are not dark green; but, again, it’s cold and wet.
 Color will change very quickly when good growing conditions return.